swimgirlnv/darn-that-yarn/README.md

 - **Tessellation control** to set stitch density (number of knit rows)
 - **Mesh-based relaxation** for physically plausible stitch distribution
 - **Yarn curve generation** producing a continuous spline through the full garment
-- **Yarn-level relaxation** for realistic final yarn rest shape (optional, computationally intensive)
 - **Viewport preview** with color-coded rows, stitch types, and knit direction

 ## Usage

 ### Basic Workflow

-1. Create or load a quad-dominant polygon mesh in Maya representing the garment shape
+1. Create or load a quad only polygon mesh in Maya representing the garment shape
 2. Select the mesh and open the plugin via **Darn that Yarn!** in the Maya menu bar
 3. Select each horizontal edge loop and click **Set Course Edge Loop** — repeat working down the garment
-4. Optionally assign stitch types per face, flip row directions, or apply ribbing patterns
+4. Optionally assign stitch types per face, or apply ribbing patterns
 5. Set tessellation level and click **Tessellate**
 6. Enable relaxation options as desired and click **Generate Knit Mesh**
 7. Export or render the resulting yarn-level mesh